nallison/GTODocTest/docs/Introduction.md

 GTO is a replacement for GlideTime, but being online it is also much more.
 This is a tool for everybody, not just a tool for today's Duty pilot.
 Here is a list of the big features:
 * Flight timing and billing
-* Flight Follow with automatic [gliding.net.nz/tracker](http://gliding.net.nz/tracker): <http://gliding.net.nz/tracker> integration.
+* Flight Follow with automatic [Gliding New Zealand tracking system](https://gliding.net.nz/tracking) integration.
 * Bookings
 * Operational notices
 * Instruction notes & progression